Satoko Miyahara: 2019–2020 season

 On September 18, 2019, Miyahara's representatives announced that she had moved her primary training base to the Granite Club in Toronto, and was adding Lee Barkell as a coach, though she would continue to be coached by Mie Hamada as well.
 Miyahara stated that her main goal was to perform a triple Axel in competition.
 She would later say "to grow up, I chose to go to Toronto."

+Miyahara's free program used a medley of music, including the theme from Schindler's List; she chose the music herself after seeing pianist John Bayless perform it and being deeply touched.
+Choreographer Lori Nichol said the goal of the program was to "express her sorrow for the atrocities and inspire human compassion".

 She began her season at 2019 Japan Open, where she placed fourth with a score of 134.94 points, contributing to Team Japan's silver medal.
 At 2019 U.S. Classic, she placed first in the short program with 74.16 points and second in the free skate with 130.14 points, once again winning the gold medal at the event.

 At her first Grand Prix event, the 2019 Cup of China, she placed second in the short program despite two underrotations.
 She was third in the free skate, with three jump underrotations, but remained in second place overall, taking the silver medal.
 Competing the following week at the 2019 Rostelecom Cup, Miyahara placed sixth in the short program after doubling a planned triple Lutz and managing only a triple-double jump combination.
 She moved from sixth to fourth place in the free skate despite five of her jumps being called underrotated.

 Miyahara placed second in the short program at the 2019–20 Japanese Championships after underrotating the second part of her jump combination.
 She was sixth in the free skate after falling once and underrotating or downgrading eight jumps, and dropped to fourth place overall, her first time finishing off the podium at her national championships since 2013.
 Disappointed, she commented "I was really good at practice, but I could not control myself tonight, especially in the second half."
 Despite her nationals finish, Miyahara was assigned to compete at the World Championships in Montreal rather than national bronze medalist Tomoe Kawabata, but the World Championships were cancelled as a result of the coronavirus pandemic.